en

 Services provided:

-automated gray-box pentest, audit of secure coding practices, additional manual review of business logic
+Gray-box pentest, audit of secure coding, review of business logic

 Key Takeaways